Graduation 2026

 Parking is available free of charge to guests that have secured graduation ceremony tickets.

-Graduation Ceremonies - Adult Education, WIOA, Capital Area K12 Online, Lansing Learning Hub
+Graduation Ceremonies - Adult Education, WIOA

 Parking is available free of charge to graduate's family members and guests.

-Students for the class of 2025 should contact their school counselor to ensure they are on track to graduate and are prepared for postsecondary pursuits.
+Students for the class of 2026 should contact their school counselor to ensure they are on track to graduate and are prepared for postsecondary pursuits.

-Families can click the link below to their specific school's web page that provides resources for the Class of 2025.
+Families can click the link below to their specific school's web page that provides resources for the Class of 2026.

 Adult Education Jan Hobbs, Program Director Jan.Hobbs@lansingschools.net 517-755-4040